plotdb/konfig/doc/spec.md

     }

-alternatively, you can specify additional information, including `tab`, `order` and `hidden` for an entire subtree.
+Alternatively, you can specify additional information, including `tab`, `order` and `hidden` for an entire subtree.
 To distinguish config with other controls, use `child` field to hold sub controls:

     meta = {
       text: {